Search engine for discovering works of Art, research articles, and books related to Art and Culture

 In addition, Nb doping refines the microstructure of the AlCrFeNi alloy, which leads to an increase in the phase interface density, thus enhancing the hardness, yield strength and wear resistance of the alloy.

-First principles calculations show that the Nb atoms change the electronic structure of the BCC and B2 phases in the AlCrFeNi alloy, which enhances the stability of the two phases, confirming the solid solution strengthening of the two phases by Nb.
+First principles calculations show that the Nb atoms change the electronic structures of the BCC and B2 phases in the AlCrFeNi alloy, thereby enhancing the stability of the two phases and confirming the solid solution strengthening effect of Nb on the two phases.

 The Nb atoms form strong antibonds with most of the atoms in the two phases, which further explains the nature of the generation of a large number of Laves phases in the microstructure of the alloy after Nb doping.